ismael-Clark5/CS513/README.md

 # CS513
-Repo for the Theory and Practice of data cleaning Project
+Repo for the Theory and Practice of data cleaning Final Project